Soft Sourdough Dinner Rolls

 Let's go over the steps needed to make these amazingly soft sourdough dinner rolls.

-Step 2: Melt the butter, milk, sugar and salt over low heat in a saucepan.
+Step 2: Melt the butter, milk, sugar, and salt over low heat in a saucepan.
 Allow it to cool completely.
 Mix the liquid with the sourdough starter and flour in a mixing bowl.
 Cover and let rest 1 hour at room temperature.

-Step 3: Perform 3 sets of stretch and folds, spaced 30 minutes apart.
+Step 3: Perform 3 sets of stretch-and-folds, spaced 30 minutes apart.
 After the last set, cover the bowl and let the dough rest at room temperature for 2 hours.

 Step 4: Turn the dough out onto a lightly floured surface and divide the dough into 12 equal pieces.
 Each piece should weigh approximately 65g using a kitchen scale.